 So, I have been on a quest to find a much safer route than the one I rode in 2009.
 It has taken a long time but is now finally ready.
 It is a quiet route using mainly small roads and lanes and utilising old railways, cycleways and canal tow paths.
 The route is devised as a set of gpx files for use with a navigation device and comes with an accompanying book of information.
 Links to the route on Google Map are also included so that you can amend the route anyway you like.
 You can use the instruction on this site (and repeated in the accompanying book) to help you make amendments and to then create your own amended gpx files.

-For more information about the route book click here.
+For more information about the route book click here or on the cover image below.

 If you would like a flavour of the ride you might like to view the travelogue style book of my experiences when first test riding the initial route (Cycling the Google Route).
 The final route is still about 85% the same with the dodgy bits having been re-routed (and re-ridden).
 You can download a sample of the book using the link at the bottom of the page (please note that I have to give you permission to access the file so it might take a little while for me to respond).